LFSoto/it_incidents/README.md

 > Chatbot: Indeed, a suitable approach would be to check sound settings and speakers/headphones connection.

 ## Supported Operating Systems
-This solution has been tested with the following Operating Systems and their versions:
+This solution has been tested with the following Operating System and it version:
 - Windows 11 Pro 23H2